Falling Object Injury Claims Guide – How Much Compensation Can I Claim?

 Management/business owners must carry out risk assessments on any hazardous situations involving items such as rolling kegs/barrels, objects ejected from equipment, hoist hooks etc.

-Being hit by falling objects can leave you seriously injured, however, even a slight head injury should be taken seriously and medical attention must be sought sooner rather than later.
+Being hit by falling objects can leave you seriously injured; however, even a slight head injury should be taken seriously, and medical attention must be sought sooner rather than later.
 If you have been injured by a falling object at work and need help establishing if you have a claim for compensation, a personal injury lawyer can advise you of your rights and who may be responsible for your pain and suffering.
-At Legal Expert, our team of solicitors have years of experience in successfully handling personal injury falling object claims for clients in the past.
+At Legal Expert, our team of solicitors have years of experience in successfully handling falling object injury claims for clients in the past.

-Employers and site managers as well as any other person who is in control of a workplace, has a duty of care to ensure that work environments are kept safe.
+Employers and site managers, as well as any other person who is in control of a workplace, have a duty of care to ensure that work environments are kept safe.
 Under the law, employees and anyone visiting a workplace must be protected and kept safe from suffering a falling object injury.
 The regulations that govern workplaces are detailed below:

 - Health and Safety at Work Act 1974

 - Personal Protective Equipment at Work Regulations 1992

 - Provision and Use of Work Equipment Regulations 1998 (PUWER)